Ampersand-ASL/sound-map/README.md

     bus:3,vendor:0d8c
     bus:3,port:2

-The first two cases look for devices identified by vendor codes.
-If only one device with that code is attached to the system then everything is fine.
+The first three cases look for devices identified by vendor codes/names.
+If only one device from that vendor is attached to the system then everything is fine.
 If more than one is connected (for example, two USB sound interfaces with the same CM108 chip inside) then you will need to use a more specific query that identifies the physical port.